Public Administration AMP (Accelerated Master's Program)

 Requirements for Admission to Graduate Studies for the Degree of Master of Public Administration for Accelerated Students

 The Accelerated Master’s Program requires that students fulfill the same entrance requirements as for all master’s candidates for the MPA Program and be accepted in order to matriculate and advance to candidacy.
 The following criteria is used to determine admission: a sound academic record, three letters of recommendation attesting to the candidate’s academic performance; and a strong motivation and academic potential for graduate work articulated in a statement of purpose.
 Required academic prerequisites include course work in economics, statistics, and American government.
 These prerequisites can be completed at any accredited institution of higher education.
 Admission into the MPA program is not contingent on completion of these prerequisites, but they must be completed within the first year of course work.
-Following formal Graduate College admission to the Accelerated Master's Program, up to six credits of approved graduate course work may be counted toward both the undergraduate and graduate degree requirements.
+Following formal Graduate College admission to the Accelerated Master's Program, up to nine credits of approved graduate course work may be counted toward both the undergraduate and graduate degree requirements.

 Admissions and Candidacy